 15 Dual active protocol stack based handover

 If a UE indicates a capability for dual active protocol stack based handover (DAPS HO), the UE can be provided with a source MCG and a target MCG.

+If a UE is configured with an target MCG using NR radio access in FR1 or in FR2 and with a source MCG using NR radio access in FR2 or in FR1, respectively, the UE performs transmission power control independently per cell group as described in Clauses 7.1 through 7.5.

-If a UE is configured with a target MCG and a source MCG using NR radio access in FR1 and/or in FR2, the UE is configured a maximum power PMCG for transmissions on the target MCG by p-DAPS-Target and a maximum power PSCG for transmissions on the source MCG by p-DAPS-Source and with an inter-CG power sharing mode by uplinkPowerSharingDAPS-Mode for FR1 and/or by uplinkPowerSharingDAPS-Mode for FR2.
+If a UE is configured with a target MCG using NR radio access in FR1 and a source MCG using NR radio access in FR1, the UE is configured a maximum power PMCG for transmissions on the target MCG by p-DAPS-Target-r16 and a maximum power PSCG for transmissions on the source MCG by p-DAPS-Source-r16 and with an inter-CG power sharing mode by uplinkPowerSharingDAPS-Mode-r16.
 The UE determines a transmission power on the target MCG and a transmission power on the source MCG per frequency range.

-If the UE indicates support for semi-static power sharing mode1 and is provided uplinkPowerSharingDAPS-Mode = Semi-static-mode1, the UE determines a transmission power for the target MCG or for the source MCG as described in Clause 7.6.2 for NR-DC-PC-mode = Semi-static-mode1 by considering the target MCG as the MCG and the source MCG as the SCG.
+If the UE indicates support for semi-static power sharing mode1 and is provided uplinkPowerSharingDAPS-Mode-r16 = Semi-static-mode1, the UE determines a transmission power for the target MCG or for the source MCG as described in Clause 7.6.2 for nrdc-PCmode-FR1-r16 = Semi-static-mode1 by considering the target MCG as the MCG and the source MCG as the SCG.

-If the UE indicates support for semi-static power sharing mode2 and is provided uplinkPowerSharingDAPS-Mode = Semi-static-mode2, the UE determines a transmission power for the target MCG or for the source SCG as described in Clause 7.6.2 for NR-DC-PC-mode = Semi-static-mode2 by considering the target MCG as the MCG and the source MCG as the SCG.
+If the UE indicates support for semi-static power sharing mode2 and is provided uplinkPowerSharingDAPS-Mode-r16 = Semi-static-mode2, the UE determines a transmission power for the target MCG or for the source SCG as described in Clause 7.6.2 for nrdc-PCmode-FR1-r16 = Semi-static-mode2 by considering the target MCG as the MCG and the source MCG as the SCG.
 The UE expects to be provided uplinkPowerSharingDAPS-Mode = Semi-static-mode2 only for synchronous DAPS HO operation [10, TS 38.133].

-If the UE indicates support for dynamic power sharing and is provided uplinkPowerSharingDAPS-Mode = Dynamic, the UE determines a transmission power for the target MCG or for the source MCG as described in Clause 7.6.2 for NR-DC-PC-mode = Dynamic by considering the target MCG as the MCG and the source MCG as the SCG.
+If the UE indicates support for dynamic power sharing and is provided uplinkPowerSharingDAPS-Mode-r16 = Dynamic, the UE determines a transmission power for the target MCG or for the source MCG as described in Clause 7.6.2 for nrdc-PCmode-FR1-r16 = Dynamic by considering the target MCG as the MCG and the source MCG as the SCG.

 If

+- the carrier frequencies of target MCG and source MCG are not intra-frequency, and

-- the UE does not provide UplinkPowerSharingDAPS-HO, and
+- the UE does not indicate support of ul-TransCancellationDAPS-r16, and

+- UE does not indicate a capability for power sharing between source and target MCG in DAPS handover or the UE is not provided with uplinkPowerSharingDAPS-Mode-r16,

+the UE does not expect transmissions on the target and source cell in overlapping time resources.

+If

+- the UE indicates support of ul-TransCancellationDAPS-r16, and

+- the carrier frequencies of target MCG and source MCG are not intra-frequency, and

+- UE does not indicate a capability for power sharing between source and target MCG in DAPS handover or the UE is not provided with uplinkPowerSharingDAPS-Mode-r16, and

+- UE transmissions on the target cell and the source cell are in overlapping time resources,

+the UE transmits only on the target cell, and cancels the transmission to source cell

+If

+- the carrier frequencies of target MCG and source MCG are intra-frequency, and

-- UE transmissions on the target cell and the source cell overlap
+- UE transmissions on the target cell and the source cell overlapping time resources,